Naane Varuvean

+The film was officially announced in December 2020 under the tentative title D44, as it is Dhanush's 44th film as the lead actor, while the official title was announced a few days later.
+Principal photography commenced in October 2021.
+It was predominantly shot in Ooty, and wrapped by mid-April 2022.
+The film has music composed by Yuvan Shankar Raja, cinematography handled by Om Prakash and editing by Bhuvan Srinivasan.

-The film was released theatrically on 29 September 2022, and received positive reviews from critics and audience and became a box office success.
+Naane Varuvean was released theatrically on 29 September 2022, and received mixed reviews from critics.

 Plot

-Prabhu and Kathir are identical twins, while Prabhu is an innocent guy, Kathir has always been a troublemaker, earning the wrath of their father, who is tired of constantly disciplining him.
+Prabhu and Kathir are identical twins.
+While Prabhu is innocent, Kathir has always been a troublemaker.
 When Kathir beats up the neighbor kid, their father ties Kathir up in the backyard to a tree.
-Kathir goes missing overnight, apparently kidnapped by an unnamed psychotic person, where the person is revealed to be a serial killer preying on his targets in the jungle.
-Kathir kills him and returns home, where he continues his erratic behavior.
-Kathir locks Prabhu inside a wooden box and stabs his father multiple times, killing him.
-Kathir's mother does not turn him in to the cops, but instead, seeks the help of a local saint.
-The saint tells her that the twins cannot co-exist and have to be separated to save one of them.
-Frustrated, their mother abandons Kathir in a temple and flees with Prabhu, despite his request to not leave him there.
+Kathir goes missing overnight, apparently kidnapped by an unnamed psychotic person.
+Kathir kills the psycho and returns home, where he continues his erratic behavior.
+Kathir locks Prabhu inside a wooden box and kills his father.
+Kathir's mother does not turn him in to the cops but instead seeks the help of a local saint.
+The saint tells her that the twins cannot coexist and have to be separated to save one of them.
+Frustrated, their mother abandons Kathir in a temple and flees with Prabhu.